Credits: Ketut Subiyanto

 Are identity switches effortless?

 Based on paradigms used in task-switching research (e.g., Rogers & Monsell, 1995; Meiran, 1996), the first two laboratory studies prompted and assessed several social identity switches in a within-subject design.

 A study using IATs supports effective and relatively quick switches between identities by showing no effect of switching on the congruency effect:

 (a) replicate this finding

-(b) test whether switches remain as effective when switching away from a strongly activated identity
+(b) test whether switches remain as effective when switching away from a novel as compared to an established identity

 Can we control identity switches?

 Self-categorisation theory, specifically meta-contrast theory, suggests that the social context determines which identity is salient at any given moment.
 Here, we examine whether salience is indeed entirely dependent on exogenous factors, or whether endogenous processes also play a role in inhibiting but also creating identity switches.

 These questions are considered by Anna Zinn as part of her PhD project, supervised by Miriam Koschate-Reis, Aureliu Lavric and Mark Levine.